KjellKod/concurrent/README.md

 ```

 **2** As used in the *asynchronous, "crash-safe" logger, [G3Log](https://bitbucket.org/KjellKod/g3log)* , using a function-pointer syntax.
+* This is a safer approch, it's protected from unintentianal abuse.
+Compare this to the lambda approach where the lambda capture is powerful but can cause unintended problems if the lambda capturing used irresponsibly.
-* Made safer from unintentianal abuse (compared to the lambda call) since only **one** action can be done per  uach asynchronous request.
+* Only  **one** action can be done per each asynchronous request.

 See example from unit tests: